PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuation.md

 parameters like this can be difficult to manage.

 To wrap this command across multiple lines, users can either use backticks or they can use splatting.
-The former is a syntactical nuisance which should really only be used in situations when no other option is available.
+The former is something many members of the community consider to be a syntactical nuisance which should really only be used in situations when no other option is available.
 The latter is helpful, but it puts the parameters before the command, making it more difficult for less experienced users to learn/use, and all scripters lose the benefits of tab completion and Intellisense for parameters when they use splatting.

 As a workaround, they can work out the parameters they want to use for the command first, and then convert it into a splatted command, but that's onerous.